• Skip to primary navigation

 5 from 9 votes

-Dim Kosha is a popular Bengali dish where Boiled eggs are cooked in a onion and tomato based gravy along with other spices.
+Dim Kosha is a traditional Bengali dish in which boiled eggs are cooked in an onion and tomato-based gravy with other spices.

 Course: Side Dish